TetyanaHoldanova/airbus_ship_detection/README.md

 ## Project structure
 ```
+├── img                <- Image used in the readme
 ├── .gitignore
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 ├── README.md